rsksmart/RSKIPs/IPs/RSKIP265.md

 The single-input attempts will only be tried if peg-out is not in UTXO expansion mode.

+### UTXO Maintenance Account

+The Bridge contract will try to maintain a **UTXO Maintenance Account (UMA)** with a balance high enough to command some UTXO consolidations and other maintenance operations without the need to charge peg-in or peg-out users.
+This account will first be used to consolidate UTXOs after peg-ins, when consolidation could not occur in user-paid peg-outs.
+We define the threshold T to be the size of 30 Powpeg Bitcoin transaction inputs multiplied by the current Bitcoin fee/byte configured in the bridge.
+If the UMA balance is lower than T,  then peg-outs users will be charged 10% more, and the Bridge will move the collected extra fee to the UMA account.
+The UMA account amount will be stored in the bridge contract, and a new method `getUMABalance()` will be enabled to query its current balance.
+If RSKIP265 is merged together with this RSKIP, this account will also be used to pay for UTXO refresh required to avoid the emergency time-lock from expiring.

 ### Important Note

 This RSKIP lacks the specification of the changes to these coin selection algorithms that should be made if RSKIP265 is implemented together with this RSKIP.
 RSKIP265 requires that the coin selection algorithm does some minimum effort to consume UTXOs whose emergency time-lock is close to expire, to avoid creating dedicated time-lock refresh transactions.